guide

 • Put the vehicle in neutral and push it away from the fuel pump if you're still at the station.
 Ask station staff or bystanders for help.

 • Do NOT attempt to dilute the fuel by adding more diesel on top.
 This is a common myth.
-Even a small percentage of gasoline in a diesel system can cause damage, and adding more fuel simply increases the total volume that needs to be drained.
+Even a small percentage of petrol in a diesel system can cause damage, and adding more fuel simply increases the total volume that needs to be drained.

 • Document everything.
 Take photos of the pump, your receipt, and any relevant details.
 This documentation may be important for insurance claims or warranty considerations.